 - If the infection is from bacteria, an ENT specialist may prescribe antibiotics

-- If the infection is from a virus, your doctor may prescribe pain medicine to help make more comfortable while the virus runs its course as antibiotics won’t help
+- If the infection is from a virus, your doctor may prescribe pain medicine to get relief.

 If the ear infection is persistent or lasts for a long time, your doctor may suggest surgery.
 Considering advances in the medical industry, some high-precision surgical procedures are effective, safe and performed under 60-90 minutes using best-in-class medical devices.